MPAS-Dev/compass/docs/users_guide/landice/test_groups/greenland.rst

 greenland
 =========

-The ``landice/greenland`` configuration runs tests with a coarse (20-km) `Greenland mesh <https://web.lcrc.anl.gov/public/e3sm/mpas_standalonedata/mpas-albany-landice/gis20km.150922.nc>`_.
+The ``landice/greenland`` test group runs tests with a coarse (20-km) `Greenland mesh <https://web.lcrc.anl.gov/public/e3sm/mpas_standalonedata/mpas-albany-landice/gis20km.150922.nc>`_.

 <<<Exmaple image here>>>

-The configuration includes 3 test cases, each of which has one or more steps that are variants on ``run_model`` (given other names in the decomposition and restart test cases to distinguish multiple model runs), which performs time integration of the model.
+The test group includes 3 test cases, each of which has one or more steps that are variants on ``run_model`` (given other names in the decomposition and restart test cases to distinguish multiple model runs), which performs time integration of the model.